yasemingirgin/yasemingirgin.github.io/README.md

 ### Works in Progress
 - Symbolic Annexations: Politics of Gentrification and Cultural Contestation in Istanbul (Under Review)
-- Attention Capital as Legitimacy Broker (in preparation)
+- Attention Capital as Legitimacy Broker (In preparation)

 ### Teaching Experience
 Teaching Fellow at Boston University
+- Advanced Research Practicum (Spring 2025)
 - Introduction to Sociology (Fall 2023, Spring 2024, Fall 2024)
 - Sociology of Gender (Summer 2023, Summer 2024)

 ### Research Experience
 Research Assistant (May 2025 - Present)
 - Pricing and Valuation in Comic Book Markets.
-Supervisor: Joseph Harris

-Research Assistant (June 2021– August 2022)
+Supervisor: Joseph Harris Research Assistant (June 2021– August 2022)
 - “Digital Public Diplomacy of Terrorist Organizations: Cases of Syria & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Akın Ünver
 Research Assistant (July 2020 – February 2021)
 - “The Effects of COVID-19 Uncertainty on Social, Economic, and Political Behavioral Patterns: Role of Risk Perception”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Arhan S. Ertan